newrelic/terraform-provider-newrelic/website/docs/r/infra_alert_condition.html.markdown

   * `duration` - (Required) Identifies the number of minutes the threshold must be passed or met for the alert to trigger.
 Threshold durations must be between 1 and 60 minutes (inclusive).
   * `value` - (Optional) Threshold value, computed against the `comparison` operator.
 Supported by `infra_metric` and `infra_process_running` alert condition types.
   * `time_function` - (Optional) Indicates if the condition needs to be sustained or to just break the threshold once; `all` or `any`.
 Supported by the `infra_metric` alert condition type.

-## Attributes Reference

-The following attributes are exported:

-  * `id` - The ID of the Infrastructure alert condition.